 - SEPTEMBER 7, 1938.
 Hours after the Volksdeutsche citizens of the Sudetenland had made a confrontation with the local police, Hitler managed an emergency meeting with the foreign diplomats, who came to the Deutscher Hof.

 HAUPTBAHNHOF MAIN TRAIN STATION

 It was a common practice for Hitler as the leader of the NSDAP and especially as the Chancellor, to come to Nuremberg on a plane with his loyal pilot Hans Bauer and by means of a motorcade.
-At the same time, the HAUPTBAHNHOF of Nuremberg used to serve as in important mean to welcome hundreds of thousands German citizens from all over the country, especially in September on the eve of the Party Congresses.
-At times it was also chosen for the mass meetings and parades.
-One of the preserved photos of the 1936 Party Rally depicted Hitler reviewing the parade of honor guard of the ‘1st SS Panzer Division Leibstandarte SS Adolf Hitler’ just in front of the Nuremberg main train station.
+At the same time, the HAUPTBAHNHOF of Nuremberg used to serve as an important means to welcome hundreds of thousands of German citizens from all over the country, especially in September on the eve of the Party Congresses.
+At times it was also chosen for mass meetings and parades.
+One of the preserved photos of the 1936 Party Rally depicted Hitler reviewing the parade of honor guards of the ‘1st SS Panzer Division Leibstandarte SS Adolf Hitler just in front of the Nuremberg main train station.
 The photo also depicted Heinrich Himmler, a few steps behind his Fuhrer.

 GÄSTEHAUS DER NSDAP – HOTEL OF THE NSDAP